 Women in Global Health Seattle

 Women in Global Health Seattle seeks diverse, gender-balanced leadership in global health.
-This volunteer-driven group believes more inclusive and equitable representation at leadership levels is needed to achieve the sustainable development goals.
+This group believes more inclusive and equitable representation at leadership levels is needed to achieve the sustainable development goals.
 It’s time to change the status quo.

 The group convenes professional women, and their male allies, interested in supporting and learning from each other.
 Subscribe to the mailing list below to learn more about upcoming events.